 General Education Tax Rate: The tax rate that when multiplied by the adjusted net tax capacity of all districts, raises the dollar value specified in statute.
 Prior to levies made in 1985, the legislature set the tax rate instead of the total dollar value that was to be raised.
 The general education tax rate equaled zero for fiscal years 2003 (taxes payable in 2002) through 2014.
-The general education tax rate (student achievement tax rate) was 0.30 percent for fiscal year 2017 and is 0.16 for fiscal year 2018.
+The general education tax rate (student achievement tax rate) was 0.30 percent for fiscal year 2017, 0.16 for fiscal year 2018, and was eliminated for fiscal year 2019 and later.